CSLiArr/CSLiArr/README.md

 Hi,
-I'm a Student studying CS
+I'm a Student studying CS and Artificial Intelligence